grknc/fmk-wordle5/README.md

 This is a clone project of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.

+Football Manager Series

-Football Manager Player Wordle List
+World Player Wordle List - Made by Gurkan Canakci

+Rules :

+Foreign Players with 5 letters

+7 Choices for correct answer

 Made by Gurkan Canakci